virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Background

-\para{ARM virtualization extension} ARM introduces hardware support for efficient virtualization.
-For memory virtualization, ARM enables nested paging by extending the \MMU by a second stage of address translations.
-For CPU virtualization, ARM adds the support for saving and restoring the architectural state upon context switches, with the help of several system registers.
+\para{Arm virtualization extension} Arm introduces hardware support for efficient virtualization.
+For memory virtualization, Arm enables nested paging by extending the \MMU with a second stage of address translations.
+For CPU virtualization, Arm adds support for saving and restoring the architectural state upon context switches.

-To support secure device pass-through for Direct Memory Access (DMA) devices, similar to memory virtualization, ARM's System Memory Management Units (SMMU) supports two stages address translation.
+To support secure device pass-through for Direct Memory Access (DMA) devices, similar to memory virtualization, Arm's System Memory Management Units (SMMU) support two stage address translation.
 For interrupt virtualization, the \GIC architecture splits logically into a Distributor block and one or more CPU interface blocks, and the virtualization extension adds a \vCPU interface for each processor in the system to the \GIC.
 When the \GIC sends an interrupt request (IRQ) to the processor, the interrupt is routed to the hypervisor.
-The hypervisor determines whether the interrupt is for itself, or for a Guest \OS.
+The hypervisor determines whether the interrupt is for itself or for a Guest \OS.

 Furthermore, the \GIC Security Extensions support the \GIC registers to take account of Secure and Non-secure accesses, and the \GIC interrupt grouping feature to support the handling of both Secure and Non-secure interrupts.
-In this paper, we limit the discussion on GICv3, in which Group 0 interrupts are Secure interrupts, and Group 1 interrupts are Non-secure interrupts, so that a processor in Non-secure state can make only Non-secure accesses to a \GIC, while a processor in Secure state can make both Secure and Non-secure accesses to a \GIC.
-Considering the backward compatibility for ARM \GIC, our design can also work for newer \GIC versions.
+In this paper, we limit the discussion on GICv3, in which Group 0 interrupts are Secure interrupts, and Group 1 interrupts can be configured as Non-secure interrupts or Secure interrupts.
+Moreover, a processor in Non-secure state can make only Non-secure accesses to a \GIC, while a processor in Secure state can make both Secure and Non-secure accesses to a \GIC.
+Considering backward compatibility for Arm \GIC, our design can also work for newer \GIC versions.

-\subsection{ARM's Confidential Compute Architecture}
+\subsection{Arm's Confidential Compute Architecture}